-Designed for students whose major interest is the general study of computer science rather than a particular application area.
-The BA and BS programs provide students with a broad education in traditional computer science concepts including algorithms, software engineering, computer architecture, programming languages, data stuctures, operating systems, artificial intelligence, and image processing.
-High proficiency in mathematics and statistics is required as Computer Science is heavily rooted in mathematics.
-The major educates the next generation of pogrammers, engineers, and IT professionals.
+Offers the general study of computer science rather than a particular application area.
+The BA and BS programs provide students with a broad education in traditional computer science concepts including algorithms, software design, computer architecture, programming languages, data structures, operating systems, artificial intelligence, and much more.
+High proficiency in mathematics and statistics is required.
+The major educates the next generation of programmers, engineers, and IT professionals.

 SAMPLE CURRICULUM